adrinjalali/adrinjalali.github.io/content/blog/20171206-global-health-hackathon.md

 original pitches, that we had to resubmit a pitch form to put in the list of final pitches.

+At the end, according to the judges, it was a clear and easy decision to choose our team as the winning team, for which we're really proud.

 ### Idea
 The idea is a platform which gives information about vectors and their related diseases to the users, and it receives information about those vectors from the